 Created in 1954 at Pascal's Manale Italian restaurant in New Orleans, Barbecue Shrimp soon became a spiral-bound classic.
 The seasonings may vary, but it's always served with a crusty loaf of French bread for soaking up the buttery sauce.
 This recipe, from Elizabeth Ross of Dallas, first ran to rave reviews in our September 2006 issue.

-Southern Living SEPTEMBER 2006
+Southern Living JULY 2013

 Preheat oven to 325°.
 Place shrimp in a shallow aluminum foil-lined broiler pan.
 Stir together butter and next 8 ingredients in a saucepan over low heat until butter melts; pour over shrimp.
 Bake 25 minutes, stirring and turning shrimp after 10 minutes.
 Serve with French bread.

 Bay leaves are an integral seasoning in Cajun and Creole cooking.
 However, when left whole, as in this recipe, they should not be eaten.
 For testing purposes only, we used A Taste Of Thai Garlic Chili Pepper Sauce, which is found on the international or Asian aisle of the supermarket.

 Go to full version of